ESN2022/Kanaan_Lab3/README.md

 ![image](https://user-images.githubusercontent.com/114091388/213659178-69649d45-6536-4a36-b921-ff1a5532d30d.png)

+Note: a .hex file was not generated.
+Reflashing the FPGA is required.

 # D. Conclusion
 This lab taught us how to read data from the accelerometer and use the I2C protocol to do so.
 We also learned how to display the gather data in the nios2 terminal.
 We were supposed to use the 7-segment display to show the value of the acceleration and use a push button to switch between each axis.
 However, this was not done due to the lack of time.